-Alice Vacek Aranda’s professional interests are exemplified in her firm’s practice areas and have deep roots in her past before she became a lawyer.
+Alice Vacek Aranda’s professional interests are exemplified in her firm’s practice areas and have deep roots in her past before she became a, attorney.
 Alice was born in southern Europe.
 Her father escaped from a Communist regime.
 When Alice immigrated to the United States, it was her third cultural adjustment.
 She knows well the difficult challenges that assimilation presents.

 Drawn to the study of foreign cultures, Alice decided to pursue a graduate degree in History, focusing on Latin America, with minors in the Caribbean and Africa.
 She learned about the political and socio-economic histories of these nations, and travelled through Colombia, Ecuador, Peru, Jamaica and Mexico City.
 When she graduated with a Master’s degree in History, Mexico was about to default on its debt.
 It was a bad time to get a job related to Latin America.
 By then, Alice was living in Washington D.C. and she landed a job in the library of one of the most prestigious law firms in D.C.
 After that, she worked in litigation support on many intriguing complex matters and while pursuing a paralegal certificate at Georgetown University.
 The terrible injustices resulting from the wars in Central America during the 1980s led her to also volunteer at a D.C. non-profit, helping people with asylum applications.